Staying safe around quarries

 Some quarry lakes may look inviting on a hot summer’s day, but there are a number of hidden dangers:

 - dead animals and excrement

 Quarry water is much colder than rivers, lakes and the sea.
 Many quarries are so deep that they are fed with water from underground springs or aquifers.
 As this water originates deep within the ground, it is extremely cold.

 As a result, you are likely to become exhausted much more quickly than you would think.
-In addition to this, a sudden plunge into cold water could cause your body to go into “shock”.
+Also a sudden plunge into cold water could cause your body to go into shock.

-Your body’s reaction to jumping into very cold water
+Your body’s reaction to jumping into cold water

-If you jump into very cold water, there is a three stage response your body will follow:
+If you jump into cold water, there is a three stage response your body will follow.